-Auckland Transport (AT) is investigating how to improve the efficiency and reliability of travel along Lake Road, between Takapuna and the Devonport peninsula.
+Auckland Transport (AT) is investigating how to improve travel choices and the reliability of travel along Lake Road and Esmonde Road, between Takapuna and the Devonport peninsula.

 Project zone: North.

-Lake Road is the only arterial road in and out of the Devonport peninsula and serves as the main connection to the rest of the North Shore and Auckland for people living and working in the area.
+Lake Road is the only arterial road in and out of the Devonport peninsula and, alongside Esmonde Road, serves as the main connection to the rest of the North Shore and Auckland for people living and working in the area.

-The local community has raised concerns about the unpredictability of travel conditions along Lake Road during weekday peak times and at the weekends.
+The local community has raised concerns about the unpredictability of travel conditions along Lake Road during weekday peak times and during the weekends.

 We want to improve the accessibility, reliability, and availability of travel choices to and from the Devonport peninsula, and make it easier and more convenient to travel to local shops, parks, beaches, and community centres.